jamiecoleman92/katacoda-scenarios/kubehealth/step3.md

 `minikube ip`{{execute}}

-Now you need to set the variable IP to the IP address of your Kubernetes cluster by running the following command:
+You need to set the variable IP to the IP address of your Kubernetes cluster by running the following command:

 `IP=$(minikube ip)`{{execute}}

-Now when you run the following command it will use the IP address of your cluster.
+When you run the following command it will use the IP address of your cluster.

 `curl http://$IP:31000/api/name`{{execute}}